Computer Science Tuition Fee Scholarships 2020

 7. Candidates must not be recipients of any other scholarship or maintenance grant.

-8. The deadline for submitting applications is 30 April 2019; by this deadline, all documents proving that the applicant meets the Entry Requirements must also have been submitted.
+8. The deadline for submitting applications is 30 April 2020.
+By this deadline all documents proving that the applicant meets the Entry Requirements must also have been submitted.
+If an applicant's diploma has not yet been awarded by the deadline, the applicant may provide a document testifying that she/he is in her/his final year and then submit the diploma once it has been awarded.

 10. The Scholarship cannot be transferred to another programme at Charles University or to another university.